10 Best Digital Forensics Software

 Below is a list of additional digital forensics software that I shortlisted, but did not make it to the top 10.
 They are definitely worth checking out.

-Best for unified digital forensics operations
+Best for extracting digital artifacts

 - Binalyze AIR